IPL (Intense Pulsed Light)

 - Ensure that the treatment area is free from suntan, burn, cold sores or herpes outbreaks, eczema, inflammatory acne, or hyper or hypopigmentation.

 - Avoidance of over the counter blood thinners for at least one week prior to treatment.
-This includes Aleve, ibuprofen
+This includes Aleve, ibuprofen and aspirin.

 - Stopping the use of any type of Vitamin A supplementation for a minimum of two months prior to treatment.
 This includes alpha-hydroxy acids, glycolic acid, tretinoin or Retin-A, and retinoic acid.